14 Sustainable Zero Waste Protein Powders (Plastic-Free & Vegan)

 What about scoops?

-Most of these companies don’t include any scoop.
-Some are selling separately, so you can purchase a scoop, made from sustainable materials such as bamboo or coconut.
+Most of these companies don’t include a scoop.
+Some sell separately; you can purchase one from sustainable materials like bamboo or coconut.
+You can always use a regular spoon or a scoop from previous protein powders you ordered.

 Biodegradable plastic vs. compostable plastic – what is the difference?